 This course is an introduction to various media writing formats, techniques, and styles.
 Students will write journalism-oriented print stories for the web and a short broadcast documentary package.
 Commercial ads and PSA scripting will also be explored.
 Students will learn how to develop a silent short film script for future production potential.
-(Fall)
+(Writing Intensive) (Fall)

-CM247 Introduction to Cinema Production
+CM247 Introduction to Cinema Production 3 credits

 This course gives students a hands-on immersion in visual storytelling with an emphasis on single camera technique.
 Students will become familiar with digital cinematography, lighting, audio for video/film, and non-linear editing.
 Multiple-camera technique is introduced for comparative purposes and exposure.
-Several short projects for the "Sterling Festival of Films" are required.
 (Spring)

-CM257 Audio Production
+CM257 Audio Production 3 credits